How We Determine What Course to Recommend for You

 You may be placed into a math course with or without a co-requisite support course.
 Co-requisite courses are two courses that are linked so that you cannot enroll in one without enrolling in the other.
 Math 60, 100, 110, 120, and 130 (primary courses) are offered on their own or with an integrated co-requisite support course.
 The support course (e.g., Math 20) is designed to provide students with extra assistance so that they are more likely to pass the primary course (e.g. Math 120).

-If you are recommended to take an integrated co-requisite support course, you will register into the support course and then be directed to register into the corresponding section of the primary course.
+you will register into the support course and then be directed to register into the corresponding section of the primary course.
 Both courses will be taught by the same instructor and will be scheduled so that the two courses feel more like one course.

 The grading for the support course only is Pass/No Pass.
 This is to prevent the possibility that any student’s GPA may be unintentionally harmed in the event of a failing grade.
 If any student fails a co-requisite pairing, they may be allowed to take the primary course again without the support course.
 The student should contact the Mathematics Department Chair by calling (760) 744-1150, ext.
 3720.
 The chairperson will make the determination after consultation with the student’s instructor.